qwshen/spark-etl-framework/README.md

 Check this [UDF example](docs/udf-example.md)

 ### Writing custom Actor
-In situation where the logic of transforming data is very complicated, or a new reader and/or writer are required, a custom Actor can be created by following this [guide](docs/custom-actor.md).
+In situation where the logic of transforming data is very complicated, or a new reader and/or writer would be preferred, a custom Actor can be created by following this [guide](docs/custom-actor.md).

 ### Spark-SQL practices